 Unlike us humans, cats aren’t omnivores.
-They get their primary nutrition from a carnivorous diet containing fish, chicken, turkey and other meats.
-The feline organism has special dietary requirements, which are met through the protein, vitamins and other nutritional ingredients found in real meat.
+They get their primary nutrition from a carnivorous diet containing fish, chicken, turkey, and other meats.
+Felines have special dietary requirements, which are met in the protein, vitamins, and other nutritional ingredients found in real meat.

 But can cats benefit from eating vegetables?

 Yes, they can!
 In fact, many cat foods and cat treats do offer a variety of vegetables in their recipe formulas.
-Vegetables are rich in a plethora of healthy ingredients like potassium, riboflavin, antioxidants, dietary fiber and vitamins.
+Vegetables are rich in many healthy ingredients like potassium, riboflavin, antioxidants, dietary fiber, and vitamins.
 All of these things are essential for cats of all breeds, regardless of their age.

-Of course, there are some vegetables, which you should never give to your fluffy friend.
+Of course, there are some vegetables that you should never give to your fluffy friend.

 The Best Vegetables For Cats?

 Can Cats Eat Broccoli?
 Yes!